pudly/schmopera-hugo/content/articles/talking-with-singers-christopher-purves.md

 date = "2016-08-26T13:02:00+01:00"
 lastmod = "2016-08-30T13:31:00+01:00"
 publishDate = "2016-08-30T08:08:00+01:00"
-slug = "talking-with-singers-christopher-purves"
-title = "Talking with singers: Christopher Purves"
+short_description = "\"He knows exactly, with one look or brief conversation with a person, he knows exactly what their sexual proclivities are, and he knows exactly what they would like to do.\" Paired with confidence and unhindered by morals, Giovanni is free to say, \"I'm gonna shag her, I'm going to screw this woman.\"" slug = "talking-with-singers-christopher-purves" title = "Talking with singers: Christopher Purves"
 +++